 Odds are parents will register for a stroller but they are less likely to register for a wagon and these things come in handy in the toddler years and beyond.
 The Veer Cruiser is a very coveted baby item that is made from aviation grade aluminum and it is a sweet ride (you can find our review on it here) but there are plenty of more wallet-friendly options like the Radio Flyer foldable wagon if you don't have the budget to spring for the Cruiser.
 You can find it on the Veer website, at Nordstrom's, or on Amazon.

 There’s a lot of information and opinions out there about how to tend to the matters of baby sleep.
 Talking to a professional may be the best bet to help answer questions, ease minds, and get results.
 Pip & Grow has an incredible consultation service.

 Save the hassle of sweeping 600 times a day and get a sweet little vacuum to take this thankless job off the to-do list.
 I find iRobot and Shark get the best reviews.

 Make sure that mom is healing physically and emotionally with this godsend of a gift – someone to help take care of her as she transitions into this demanding new phase of her life.
 Postpartum doulas can help with a range of things, from demonstrating how to take care of a newborn to helping out with breastfeeding.
 They are amazing.

 If you’re stumped on a great shower gift, giving to a mother specific charity is a sure bet.
 Something like a baby resuscitation kit from Unicef or a birth certificate from Plan International doesn’t cost a lot but they can certainly have a huge impact.

-Do you have any baby gear that you think we definitely need to add?
-We’d love to hear your thoughts in the comments!
+Do you have any baby gear that you think I need to add?
+I’d love to hear your thoughts in the comments!